-The refrigerator and freezers can sometimes be neglected in restaurants.
-No one wants to clean out the fridge, especially when food stains are stuck on the surfaces from cold temperatures.
+Neglecting the refrigerator and freezers is unfortunately common in many restaurants.
+No one likes cleaning the fridge, especially with old, stuck food stains from cold temperatures.
 Nonetheless, it’s important to sanitize the inside and outside of the fridge and freezer on a consistent basis to ensure the food being stored is as fresh and germ-free as possible.

 3) Clean Cooking Surfaces and Utensils

-Anytime a new dish is being prepared, cooking surfaces need to be cleaned, and new utensils need to be used.
+With each new dish, your staff must clean cooking surfaces and use new utensils.
 It’s even more critical to cook on sanitized surfaces when working with raw meat.
 In addition, many people have food allergies and could become seriously ill if their food was cooked on contaminated surfaces, or with contaminated utensils.
-The health of customers should always be a priority for all restaurants- which means sanitizing everything after each meal is cooked.
+All restaurants should prioritize the health of customers – which means sanitizing everything after each meal.

 4) Wash Hands Correctly

 This one seems like a given.
 However, many adults aren’t washing their hands properly.
 There should be a sink in the kitchen specifically for washing hands.
-Signs should be hung in the kitchen and the restroom by sinks, reminding employees when they should wash their hands, and for how long.
+Hang up signs in the kitchen and the restroom by sinks, reminding employees when they should wash their hands, and for how long.
 Employees should be educated about the health hazards associated with improper hand washing.